 Generating results is great, but getting automated, actionable insights from your results is even better.
 Dianthus DI.Screening Analysis software gives you screening summaries as well as easy-to-interpret ranking tables and histograms.
 Quickly compare Kds and decide which candidates are worth moving forward with sooner rather than later.

-Little did you know that Dianthus is capable of doing more than just hit ID and validation.
-Because it handles a wide range of targets and has flexible throughput, it’s so easy to choose Dianthus as your primary tool for characterization of molecular interactions for a variety of applications.
+Little did you know that Dianthus is capable of doing more than just hit identification and lead validation — like characterizing molecular interactions for a variety of applications.

 Characterize binding events to understand biological processes and structure-function relationships